MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-limitations.md

 - **Add Existing on subgrids**: The **Add Existing** functionality isn't supported for mobile offline for certain types of relationships.
 When you're offline, certain relationships such as relationships that are N:N are read only, and the **Add Existing** command is hidden on subgrids for those relationships.
 Even if the button is unhidden via customization, the command doesn't work in offline.

 - **Web resources**: Web resources are partially supported in offline mode.
-Refer to the following table for more information.
+For more information, see the following table.

     |Web resource configuration |Offline support on Android and Windows|Offline support on iOS|
     |-------------|---------|--------|